 A distinctive character of Bulgaria's export performance is its low product diversification with two leading SITC sections "Manufactured goods classified by material" and "Miscellaneous manufactured articles" representing more than 53% of total exports to the EU.
 The relatively high concentration in such manufactures gives Bulgaria's export specialization a gloomy perspective.
 The demand of some of Bulgaria's major export goods (ferrous and non-ferrous metals) is exposed to business cycle volatility, which brings significant fluctuations and instability of export revenues.
-The products in which Bulgaria has specialized are being exported mostly from developing countries where competition is severe and is based mainly on prices.
-In the process of increasing globalization it is going to be difficult for Bulgarian exporters to withstand the global competitive pressure from foreign producers possessing ampler and cheaper labour force and raw materials.
+The products in which Bulgaria has specialized are being exported mostly from developing countries where competition it is going to be difficult for Bulgarian exporters to withstand the global competitive pressure from foreign producers possessing ampler and cheaper labour force and raw materials.